ArnaoutLab/sentropy/README.md

 ## Representativeness of each of two classes for the whole dataset

-Representativeness $=\rho$ is the reciprocal of beta diversity, which measures distinctiveness.
+Representativeness ($\rho$) is the reciprocal of beta diversity, which measures distinctiveness.
 ```
 from sentropy import sentropy
 import numpy as np